 During the 2012 Wilton Park Conference titled "The new era in HIV/AIDS treatment and prevention: science, implementation and finance," I spoke via YouTube with Dr. Sabin Nsanzimana, Head of the HIV/AIDS, STIs and Other Blood Borne Infections Division in the Rwanda Biomedical Center, on Rwanda's country perspective on treatment as prevention for HIV.

-Salzburg, Austria, 25 April 2012
+Salzburg, Austria, 24 April 2012

 Cambridge, Massachusetts, 22 November 2011

+The final fourth part of the vision is documentation of how we build our health sector.
+We need to learn from our progress and, more importantly, from our mistakes.
+To facilitate this learning, we need to conduct research for better policies, better strategies, and better ways to implement.
+This is implementation science, which teaches us to reduce to gap between what we know from clinical research and what we actually deliver to our population.
 Today, implementation science requires as much research as clinical science because improving policies, strategies, and delivery allows us to produce better health with the same resources.
-Sometimes, improvement of our strategies and implementation produces even more health when it is about public health by teaching us how to bring things to scale using opportunities in a synergistic way that makes the money go farther.
+Sometimes, improvement of our strategies and implementation produces even greater results when it is about public health by teaching us how to bring things to scale using opportunities in a synergistic way that makes the money go farther.
 We need to see health care delivery as a social business where the units to produce are health, enjoying life, and wealth.

 Salzburg, Austria, 27 September 2011

-We are also proud to say that we just completed our second dose of the HPV vaccine for girls aged 11 in Rwanda, through our national comprehensive cervical cancer prevention and screening program.
-The coverage rate was 95% for the first dose, and 97.4% for the second.
+We are also proud to say that we just completed our second dose of the HPV vaccine for girls aged 11 in Rwanda through our national comprehensive cervical cancer prevention and screening program.
+The coverage rate was 95% for the first dose and 97.4% for the second.

 These two achievements, scaling up access to HIV care and launching the developing world’s first national HPV vaccination program, are not unrelated.
 Rwanda was able to vaccinate all of its girls aged 11 against HPV because we have strategically built upon the foundation of advances made in HIV care and treatment, among other communicable diseases.

-In the area of capacity building we accomplished many goals that improve the health of all Rwandans, including the training of health staff at different levels and providing solar panels, computers, ambulances to the health centres.
+In the area of capacity building we accomplished many goals that improve the health of all Rwandans, including the training of health staff at different levels and the provision of solar panels, computers, ambulances to the health centres.
 “AIDS money” has allowed the country to train health workers and to improve overall care.
 We have used it to provide incentives to improve human resources, allowing health workers to serve the poor.
 When you train a lab technician for HIV testing, you also train him/her to test for syphilis, other diseases and even pregnancies.
 The lab infrastructure and microscope he uses serves all diseases.
-Almost half HIV/AIDS funds in Rwanda were directed to strengthen the general health system and to support non-health, multi-sector development.
+Almost half of HIV/AIDS funds in Rwanda were directed to strengthen the general health system and to support non-health, multi-sector development.

 While we face significant challenges, we also have a lot of opportunities.
 These include clear political and technical vision, strong government leadership, broad community and civil society participation, goodwill from all partners that results in global solidarity put into action, strong foundational programs on which to build, and motivated teams of health workers with the right skills.